 Method statement / aim

-The method statement / aim of the document should be used for:

-identifying and documenting the general scope of activities;
+The method statement / aim of the document should be used for identifying and documenting the general scope of activities and the guiding policies, principles and goals.

-any policies or principles that guide the SMP;

-the scope and goals of the SMP.

 References to relevant legislation, standards, instruments, policies, etc.

-Legislative requirements and documentation that may guide, affect or provide other controls over the SMP.
+A reference should be made to the legislative requirements and documentation that may guide, affect or provide other controls over the SMP.

 Roles & responsibilities